leandrogoe/leandrogoe.github.io/_posts/2024-05-26-checking-microservice-contracts.md

 # Putting it all together

 Let's review how this works:
-* You build your API using NestJS, which will help you to build an openAPI specification that matches your implementation with very little overhead or maintainability issues.
+* You build your API using NestJS, which will help you to build an OpenAPI specification that matches your implementation with very little overhead or maintainability issues.
-* Once you have an openAPI specification, you can generate a client on the language of your choice with `openapi-generator`.
+* Once you have an OpenAPI specification, you can generate a client on the language of your choice with `openapi-generator`.
 * Working on any strongly typed language on your consumer application, like Typescript, will ensure that you benefit from compile time checks on your service calls.
 * In order to ensure all these infrastructure is easily maintained, the CI/CD pipeline of your service will need to publish a new version of the client each time the API changes.